LilianSchall/NumbersRepresentation/README.md

 cargo run
 ```

+* Commands:

+Pressing A will show/unshow the Axes,
+Pressing N will only show prime numbers/ show all numbers,
+Pressing down-arrow will make you unzoom,
+Pressing up-arrow wille make you zoom in the graph !

 ## Contacts

 If you have any question about the project, feel free to ask me on social media !